Bond Questions

 - Investing in current elementary buildings through additions and renovations.
 (Amelia, W-T and Clough)

-- Making upgrades to safety, technology, and furniture district-wide
+- Making upgrades to safety, technology, and furniture in all buildings

 What is the difference between an operating levy and a bond levy?